 When using a compact spare tire on an AWD vehicle, the system automatically detects the compact spare and disables AWD.
 To restore AWD operation and prevent excessive wear on the system, replace the compact spare with a full-size tire as soon as possible.
-See Compact Spare Tire on page 10-73 for more information.
+See Compact Spare Tire on page 10-65.